lilyhoefner/myrepo/Project-1.md

 for yeast that: Have been heatshocked and have the Htz1 gene, have been heatshocked and do not have the Htz1 gene, have been treated with rapamycin and have the Htz1 gene, have been treated with rapamycin and do not have the Htz1 gene.
+I chose this topic because I am interested in gene expression and in histone genes.
 These datasets interested me because my lab studies yeast histone genes, and I am curious about the effects of Rapamycin on histones.
 Rapamycin is drug currently being studied as a treatment for human histone-related neurological diseases like Huntington’s Disease.

 Variables: The variables include the name of the gene (Gene\_Name), gene starting position(Gene\_Start), the gene stopping position(Gene\_Stop),